caloriscz/logmyday/.github/instructions/instructions.md.instructions.md

 - **Security**: Never store user credentials in localStorage, sessionStorage, or any client-side storage.
 Maintain the current server-side credential management approach to ensure security compliance.
 - **HTTPS Enforcement**: Always use HTTPS for all communications.
 Never add HTTP-only launch profiles or disable SQL Server encryption.
 All data in transit must be encrypted.
 - **Rate Limiting**: Maintain rate limiting and brute-force protection.
 Never disable authentication attempt tracking or remove progressive lockout mechanisms.
 All authentication failures must be logged and tracked.
+- **Notification System**: Follow the established pattern of authentication-aware services.
+System notifications should respect user privacy by stopping monitoring when logged out.
+Use platform-specific implementations through dependency injection.

 ## Development and Testing Guidelines